stripe/stripe-ios/StripePayments/README.md

 StripePayments iOS SDK module
 ======

-The StripePayments module contains low-level API bindings for taking payments with Stripe.
+The StripePayments module contains API bindings for Stripe Payments.

 If you need to accept card payments, we advise using the [StripePaymentSheet](../StripePaymentSheet/README.md) or [StripePaymentsUI](../StripePaymentsUI/README.md) module.
 For more information, visit our [integration security guide](https://stripe.com/docs/security/guide).